cicirello/ZigguratGaussian/README.md

 If you don't use a dependency manager that supports importing from Maven Central, or if you simply prefer to download manually, prebuilt jars are also attached to each [GitHub Release](https://github.com/cicirello/ZigguratGaussian/releases).

+## Build with Maven

+If you want to build from the source, then execute `mvn package` at the root of the repository.
+The library should build with Java 11+.

+To include generation of a code coverage report during the build, execute `mvn package -Pcoverage` at the root of the repository to enable a Maven profile that executes JaCoCo during the test phase.

+To run all static analysis tools (i.e., SpotBugs, Find Security Bugs, refactor-first), execute `mvn package -Panalysis` to enable a Maven profile that executes the various static analysis tools that we are using.
+The SpotBugs html report will be found in the `target` directory, or you can use the SpotBugs GUI with: `mvn spotbugs:gui -Panalysis`.
+The refactor-first report will be found in the `target/site` directory.

+To run all of the above: `mvn package -P "analysis,coverage"`.

 ## License